OiMickBoi/CS321-Project-2-Stardew-Valley/Journal.md

 //TODO fix MyPriorityQueue.update.
 //TODO fix Task.compareTo so that if two Tasks have the same priority, the one with the larger waiting time goes on top of the queue.

+###11:15
+the biggest problem is from heapify.
+I need to implement compareTo to work with waitingTime.
+And make it so that waitingTime updates. made branch fixHeapify for these purposes
+//TODO update compareTo to work with waitingTime.
+//TODO create waitingTime Tester.
+//TODO find out why MyPriorityQueue.update does not increment waitingTime.

+###11:43
+completed compareTo and test for compareTo
 ## Sources to cite:
 https://www.w3schools.com/java/java_constructors.asp // Java Constructors